 Joy and happiness of sharing moments or cherishing times with loved ones are the last, but certainly not the least, of emotions that sales experts need to understand fully.
 Yet, despite our business acumen, many people understand that memories and good times with others are a high priority in our lives.

 When creating advertisements, tapping into those emotional responses to provoke that feeling of contentment in a situation helps people feel comforted and more likely will result in a purchase.
 However, don’t underestimate all of those “feel good” events and experiences.
-A great example of this is the Coca-Cola “Happiness Machine” commercial, creating many smiles and laughter.
+A great example of this is the WhatsApp API, which allows businesses to connect with their customers in a more personal and efficient way, much like the Coca-Cola “Happiness Machine” commercial, creating many smiles and laughter.

 Know, feel and do

 Take an approach to your marketing strategy for sales by asking yourself the following questions:

 - What do we want our prospects to feel?

 - What do we want them to do?